 - Chairing and devising an education programme for teenagers

-- Hon Sec and Committee member of British Legal Friends of the Hebrew Univeristy
+- Committee member of British Legal Friends of the Hebrew Univeristy

 - Member of numerous other charity committees over many years

-- A founding trustee of the Chiltern Music Academy
+- Chair of the Trustees of Chiltern Music Academy

 - 2009 to date – Director of a Housing Charity for elderly people with two sites, one providing extra care facilities.